 “Puppies for sale”.
 Those three words can be hard to resist for someone looking to add some big puppy dog eyes to their family.
 But with online puppy scams on the rise, doing your background research is vital.

-Once you’ve done your due diligence you can buy a puppy with confidence (read our article on this here).
+Once you’ve done your due diligence you can buy a puppy with confidence.

-2020 has been a year none of us will forget in a hurry.
-A global pandemic, catastrophic bushfires, turbulent elections… But a lesser known 2020 curveball is the rise of online puppy scams.
+The past few years mark a time none of us will forget in a hurry.
+A global pandemic, catastrophic bushfires, turbulent elections… But a lesser known curveball is the rise of online puppy scams.
 So, what’s with that?

 In fact, more than one in eight of the 1,000+ pet parents we recently surveyed said they took on a new pet due to COVID.
 And nearly three in four said that their pet/s helped them cope during that period (and no doubt still are).